 Nanoindentation

 Nanoindentation is a technique for measuring the mechanical properties, such as elastic modulus and hardness, of surfaces on a very small scale.
-It is a fast and effective method that can be used on either very small samples or specific locations within a larger object.
+The method is fast and effective, and it can be used on either very small samples or specific locations within a larger object.
 Nanoindentation provides precise information on the properties of various sample types, including thin films, polymers, biological materials, and electronic components.

 What is nanoindentation?